phil-willis/phil-willis.github.io/_posts/node.js.md

   - `devDependencies` sets a list of npm packages installed as development dependencies
   - `engines` sets which versions of Node.js this package/app works on
   - `browserslist` is used to tell which browsers (and their versions) you want to support
+- npm scripts, you can add whatever kinda of script in the `"scripts"` object.
+- Each script name has a `pre` & `post` hook that runs before or after that script.
+For example if you have a npm script that is called `build`, you can also have a `prebuild` and a `postbuild` script that you can define and when you run `$ npm run build | $ yarn build` it will preform: `prebuild`, then `build`, then `postbuild`
 -  In package.json you can set which versions you want to upgrade to (patch or minor), using the semver notation, for example:
   ```html
   exact package version               1.13.0 => 1.13.0